 In February 2022, CPP Investments announced its investment approach to reaching net zero of greenhouse gas emissions across all scopes by 2050.
 CPP Investments believes that directing the portfolio to net zero is in the best interest of contributors and beneficiaries of the CPP and is in line with its mandate of maximizing returns without undue risk of loss.
-In October 2021, CPP Investments appointed Deborah Orida as the inaugural chief sustainability officer (CSO), who is responsible for its approach to ESG matters.
-The CSO works closely with the CEO and CIO to ensure that CPP Investments delivers on its commitment to reach net zero by 2050.
+CPP Investments appointed Richard Manley chief sustainability officer (CSO), who is responsible for environmental, social, and governance (ESG) matters and will lead CPP Investments journey to net zero and navigate the global economy's transition to address climate change.